Sue9104/web-manual/getting-started/registration.md

 - **forget password**

-Please contact the adminstrator and they will reset the password to "123456".
+Please contact the adminstrator to reset your password (default: 123456).